Type choices :

 5.2.1.
 Instructions

-The Client must respect the regulations submitted by any lifeguard.
-Any instructions given by a rescuer must be respected and are binding.
+The Client must comply with the regulations submitted by any lifeguard.
+Any instructions given by a lifeguard must be respected and are binding.

-Swimsuit is obligatory.
-Any bather who does not respect these rules will be refused access to swimming by the staff on duty.
+Swimsuits are mandatory.
+Any swimmer who does not respect these rules will be refused access to the swimming area by the staff on duty.

-All swimming is prohibited in the absence of lifeguards and outside the hours prescribed by the Domaine.
-Opening hours, days and areas vary and may be modified without notice by the Domaine.
+All swimming is prohibited in the absence of lifeguards and outside the hours prescribed by the Estate.
+The hours, days and opening areas are variable and may be modified without notice by the Estate.

-Depending on the availability of personnel and qualified lifeguards, the Domaine cannot guarantee the opening of a body of water.
-Also, in the event of closure due to situations beyond the control of the Domaine, in particular due to weather conditions, no reimbursement will be made by the Domaine.
+Depending on the availability of staff and qualified lifeguards, the Domaine cannot guarantee the opening of a body of water.
+Also, in the event of closure for situations beyond the Domaine's control, particularly due to weather conditions, no refund will be made by the Domaine.

 6. Animals